NKI-CCB/sobolev_alignment/README.md

 You need to have Python 3.8 or newer installed on your system.
 If you don't have Python installed, we recommend installing [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).

-For the moment, no PyPI implementation is available.
-Falkon must be installed prior to installing Sobolev Alignment.
-The installation notice for Falkon is available on the [FalkonML documentation](https://falkonml.github.io/falkon/install.html).
+For the moment, no PyPI implementation is available (coming soon).
+The installation can be done in two steps.

-Once Falkon has been installed, the following command will automatically install sobolev_alignment, alongside the remaining dependencies (i.e., scvi-tools):
+### 1. Install Sobolev Alignment

+You can install Sobolev Alignment and (almost) all dependencies using the following command:

 ```bash
 pip install git+https://github.com/saroudant/sobolev_alignment.git@main
 ```

-We are currently working on a PyPI release.
+The resulting package is ready to use, but will use scikit-learn instead of Falkon, resulting in largely sub-optimal performances.

+### 2. Install Falkon

+To employ large-scale GPU-accelerated kernel methods, we turn to Falkon.
+The installation notice for Falkon is available on the [FalkonML documentation](https://falkonml.github.io/falkon/install.html).
+The previous installation procedure has already taken care of the various dependencies required for Falkon (i.e., cython, scipy and torch.)

+## Frequent issues

+Due to incompatibilities between g++, gcc and cuda, the installation of FalkonML sometimes fails.
+The following elements can help alleviate potential issues:

+-   Prior to installing Falkon, re-install torch 1.11.
+-   Check compatibility between your cuda version and the one installed with torch.
+-   Using cxx-compiler=1.2.0 (available on conda-forge) is compatible with cuda 11.3.

+Please feel free to contact the development team by e-mail or by creating an issue.

 <!--
 1) Install the latest release of `sobolev_alignment` from `PyPI <https://pypi.org/project/sobolev_alignment/>`_: